Skip to main content

 Base: /v1

-Auth: API key (platform.openai.com)
+Auth: API key (platform.openai.com) or browser sign-in

 OpenRouter